walmartlabs/concord-website/docs/triggers/github.md

 # {{ page.title }}

-Currently Concord supports two different implementations of `github` triggers:
+Currently, Concord supports two different implementations of `github` triggers:
 `version: 1` and `version: 2`.
 The latter has cleaner syntax and is more straightforward to use in complex use cases like listening for multiple repositories.